TeamKristjan/Canvas/README.md

     gulp

-The build files are located in the build directory.
+The build files are located in the dist directory.